devel0x/electronero/explorer/token/README.md

 - Lists all known tokens with on-page search
 - History queries by token address or participant address
 - Simple forms on the home page for ad hoc lookups
+- Token history pages show a stats card with name, symbol, supply, and creator fee

 ## Endpoints